-Join Garrick Chow for an in-depth discussion in this video Manually entering song info, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Manually entering song info, part of Learning iTunes 12.

 - In this movie, I want to show you how to…manually enter track information…in case either iTunes is unable…to identify a particular CD…or you don't have an active internet connection…at the time you import the CD tracks.…I'm going to go to iTunes Preferences…or Edit Preferences on Windows,…and under general, I'm going to uncheck…Automatically Retrieve CD Track Names from Internet.…Now, you don't have to do this unless…you just want to follow along with your own CD…and enter some information manually here.…But as I mentioned in the previous movie,…most of the time iTunes will be able to…correctly identify your CDs…so you won't have to type stuff in manually yourself.…